Root Rot on Miniature Roses

 Symptoms

-- roots gone dark, soft, and mushy when checked
+- roots gone dark, soft, and mushy when gently checked at the surface

-- canes blackening from the soil line upward
+- canes blackening progressively from the soil line upward

-- a sour smell noticeable when you get close to the base
+- a sour, swampy smell noticeable when leaning close to the base of the plant

 Causes